 What are the principles of pressfit?

-Used for example in the telecommunications or industrial automobile industry, pressfit is a process which enables assembly without soldering whilst ensuring very good connections.
+Used for example in the telecommunications or industrial automobile industry, pressfit is a process which enables assembly without soldering whilst ensuring excellent connections.
 This technology allows the improvement in product quality and a reduction in the production costs.
 The implementation of pressfit requires a mastery of engineering and manufacturing of highly precise tooling.

 When to use Pressfit?

 This process involves forcefully pressing some pins into metalized cross holes of a printed circuit board.
 This allows the connectors, another PCB or other components to be assembled on an electronic board without using conventional selective soldering.
 The components to be assembled are manually or automatically (by collaborative robots for example) placed into adapted product fixtures.
-The PCB is then put into located with the help of a self-centering fixture before being pressed onto the component or components with specific tooling:
+The PCB is then put into location with the help of a self-centering fixture before being pressed onto the component or components with specific tooling:

 - The lower part of the tooling containing the component and then the PCB to the pressfitted